 I hear it a lot: Mobile IT was born in 2011.
 The post-PC world is upon us.
 Really?
 I'm still pounding out most of my work on a laptop or desktop computer, and so is everybody else I know.
+But then I hear an anecdote like this one from Scott Griffith, CEO of Zipcar Inc., the international car-sharing service whose corporate office is down the road from me.

 Two-and-a-half years ago, Zipcar surveyed its customers about their cell phone habits.
 Back then, about 50% of Zipsters (as the company's clientele is called) used smartphones, a mix of devices divided about evenly between iPhones and BlackBerrys.
 Today, 95% of Zipcar's 700,000-strong customers carry a smartphone; this time, the split is fifty-fifty iPhones and Android phones.
 Sixty percent of all Zipcar customer interactions now happen on a smartphone with a mobile application.
 Time magazine named Zipcar's iPhone app one of the top 50 mobile apps of 2011.
 The company released its first Android app last May.
 "It was an amazing shift," Griffith said.
 "But what that is telling us is that our customer doesn't want to interact on the desktop, or even use text messaging or touchtone phones anymore."